 In health policy discourse the concept of ‘global health security’ has become particularly associated with deadly infectious diseases.
 The practice of securing global health has mainly involved the development of strong worldwide capacities for detecting and responding to disease outbreaks which could cause a transnational contagion crisis.
 The goal has not been to secure the health of all people against all disease risks, but rather to ‘minimize vulnerability to acute public health events that endanger the collective health of populations living across geographical regions and international boundaries’ (WHO 2007: 5).
 Some scholars have criticised this vision of global health security on ethical grounds for being too narrow in scope and leading to the unjust neglect of many health burdens (McInnes and Lee 2006; Davies 2008; Rushton 2011).
 Others have argued that framing infectious diseases in security terms might lead toward individual injustices, especially where ruthless governments curtail human rights for disease-control purposes (Elbe 2006; Selgelid and Enemark 2008).
 Here, though, ethical concern has tended to focus on how the pursuit of global health security by non-pharmaceutical means (e.g. mass quarantine, social distancing, and border controls) could, for better or worse, go ‘beyond rules that would otherwise bind’ (Buzan et al. 1998: 5).
 There has been relatively little normative consideration of pharmaceutical strategies in the context of disease securitization, yet the experience of clinical research (involving human subjects) conducted during the West African Ebola crisis shows there is now a greater need for this.

-In the face of emerging infectious disease risks, some of which are framed in security terms, there is a strong political preference for using protective vaccines and therapeutic drugs.
-This is because non-pharmaceutical approaches to disease control are often disruptive and unpopular .
+In the face of emerging infectious disease risks, some of which are framed in security terms, there is a strong political preference for using protective vaccines and therapeutic drugs (if they are available).
+This is because non-pharmaceutical approaches to disease control are often disruptive and unpopular (Eckholm 2003; Onishi 2014).
 The swift deployment of pharmaceutical resources wherever they are needed to prevent or treat a deadly disease is widely regarded as better, and the availability of ‘medical countermeasures’ is now frequently characterised as a critical component of ‘global health security’ (Marinissen et al. 2014).
 This is evidence of an increasing ‘pharmaceuticalization’ of security-oriented approaches to disease-control (Elbe et al. 2014).
 When it comes to existing pharmaceutical resources, access and availability are dependent upon worldwide production, purchasing and distribution practices.
 But when new vaccines or drugs are needed to tackle emergent infectious diseases, a key issue is whether or how clinical research could be conducted to demonstrate a new pharmaceutical’s safety and effectiveness.
 Securitization, as a political move, could serve to accelerate that research, but such a move might entail risks as well as benefits.
 If securitization can create an ‘exceptional political space to break key norms and rules governing the development and approval of drugs and vaccines’ (Roemer-Mahler and Elbe 2016: 499), what might this mean in practice?
 How, if at all, should invoking the idea of ‘health security’ change the way clinical trials are conducted?
 Is the change to be achieved by CEPI sufficient, or should the pursuit of health security involve greater acceleration of research?

 This article addresses these questions by first considering ethical requirements in clinical research and their relevance during the 2014-16 Ebola crisis.
 The discussion then shifts to an assessment of CEPI’s approach to accelerating vaccine research.
 Finally, the article proposes an alternative approach (a Global Bioheroes programme) whereby health security and global solidarity are justifications for exposing clinical research volunteers to a greater degree of risk.